 A final, cross-cutting theme was the centrality of institutional commitment to enabling decolonial curriculum reform.
-While participants valued grassroots efforts, they emphasised that sustainable change requires systemic support in the form of policy frameworks, resource allocation, and protected time for staff to engage in curriculum review.
-P8 argued that "without institutional buy-in, it stays as pockets of good practice that disappear when staff leave."
+While participants valued grassroots efforts, they emphasised that sustainable change requires systemic support in the form of policy frameworks, resource

 Professional development emerged as both a need and a gap.
 Several participants called for workshops and communities of practice to build collective understanding of decolonisation and to share examples of curriculum innovation.
-However, there was also caution that such initiatives must go beyond "tick-box" training.
-As P4 noted, "It can't just be a lunchtime session on diversifying your reading list.
-It has to get into the uncomfortable questions about power and knowledge."
+However, there was also caution that such initiatives must go beyond 'tick-box' training.
+As P4 noted, 'It can't just be a lunchtime session on diversifying your reading list.
+It has to get into the uncomfortable questions about power and knowledge'.